Their Last Season

 "Ya Allah, why is Amma not picking up the call?"
 Mahira muttered, getting annoyed.

-"Assalamualaikum, where were you Maa?
-I have been calling you for 4 minutes and you weren't picking up my call."
-Mahira huffed.
+"Assalamualaikum.
+Where were you, Maa?
+I have been calling you for four minutes, and you weren't picking up my call."
+She bombarded her with questions.

 The person on the other end smiled.

-"Ok, tell me Gudiya."
+"Okay, tell me, Gudiya."
 Her Amma spoke with the warmth that always melted her heart.

 Mahira had always made her proud.